benjaminion/upgrading-ethereum-book/src/book.md

     transactions: List[Transaction, MAX_TRANSACTIONS_PER_PAYLOAD]
 ```

-Since The Merge, blocks on the beacon chain contain Ethereum transaction data, formerly known as Eth1 blocks, and now called execution payloads.
+Since the Merge, blocks on the beacon chain contain Ethereum transaction data, formerly known as Eth1 blocks, and now called execution payloads.

 This is a significant change, and is what led to the name "The Merge".